AdobeDocs/commerce-merchant-services.en/help/catalog-service/taxes.md

 To complete the setup, install the [Adobe Developer CLI package](https://developer.adobe.com/runtime/docs/guides/tools/cli_install/).

-Once API Mesh is configured on Adobe I/O Runtime, run the following command which adds a `CommerceCatalogServiceGraph` source to your mesh.
+After API Mesh is configured on Adobe I/O Runtime, add a `CommerceCatalogServiceGraph` source to your mesh by running the following command.

 ```bash
 aio api-mesh:source:install "CommerceCatalogServiceGraph" -f variables.json
 ```

-Where `variables.json` is a separate file that stores commonly used values for Adobe I/O Runtime.
+Where `variables.json` is a separate file that stores values for your installation.
+For this command, your Catalog Service API key is required:
-For instance, the API key can be saved within the file:

 ```json
 {